Whittier (Eat Street)

 $–$$

-Notable restaurants: Midtown Global Market (Manny's Tortas, Andy's Garage, Salsa a la Salsa, Safari Express), Taco Cat, In the Heart of the Beast neighborhood spots
+Notable restaurants: Midtown Global Market (Manny's Tortas, Andy's Garage, Salsa a la Salsa, Taqueria Los Ocampo), Pineda Tacos, In the Heart of the Beast neighborhood spots

 Powderhorn's food scene is anchored by the Midtown Global Market, which is unlike any other food destination in Minneapolis.
 Inside the old Sears building on Lake Street, a dozen-plus vendors operate stalls serving Somali, Mexican, Vietnamese, Ecuadorian, and Middle Eastern food at price points that make Eat Street look expensive.
 Manny's Tortas does tortas and tacos that compete with anything in the city.
-Safari Express serves Somali rice plates for under $10 that feed two people.
-The surrounding Lake Street corridor adds taquerias, East African restaurants, and Somali tea shops that are genuinely neighborhood institutions, not Instagram spots.
+Taqueria Los Ocampo has become a market anchor with a standalone Lake Street location too.
+The surrounding corridor adds taquerias like Pineda Tacos, East African restaurants, and Somali tea shops that are genuinely neighborhood institutions, not Instagram spots.
 This is the most affordable food neighborhood in Minneapolis and arguably the most globally diverse.

 Read the full Powderhorn guide →Lowry Hill East (Lyn-Lake)